At the first signs of hair loss

 ” they write, with just a hint of cynicism.

 Pointing out that claims about what shampoos can do are getting ever bolder, they then spell out their findings.

 Shampoo will not reverse hair loss

 designed to give hair more volume, the team suggested that a similar effect could be achieved simply by not using heavy conditioning.
 They also warned people to be on their guard when picking a product that made bold claims, as the small print hidden away on the bottle often explained (in tiny letters) that so-called benefits of the shampoo could only be achieved if it was used in conjunction with the brand’s other products.
 Naturally this could seriously hike up the price.

 In summing up, the team said: “Beware of marketing ploys.
 Celebrity endorsements, apparent links to fashion and luxury such as ‘London, Paris & New York’ on the bottle, and distinctive product design can all heavily influence us

 can cleanse the scalp and nurture the condition of the hair from the outside, but they cannot treat hair loss conditions

 What well-made versions of these products can do, however, is to keep hair clean and healthy, and in some cases can help those with damaging hair breakage

 .
 Different conditions - and even different people - require different solutions, which is why anyone concerned about hair fall is advised to visit a dedicated specialist as soon as they can so that a professional diagnosis can be made.
-From there the appropriate recommendations can be made for suitable treatments, as well as any supplementary hair growth supporting products.
+From there the appropriate recommendations can be made for suitable treatments, as well as any supplementary hair growth supporting products

 Belgravia often includes a supply of premium shampoos and conditioners with certain courses and, whilst these can help with the condition of the hair and certain scalp problems, these are an ancillary benefit and do not combat hair loss.